A Stranger Among Us: Plot

 Emily finds out that the "inside man" in the murder plot is the rebbe's adopted daughter Mara, who had been living a disorderly life until Yaakov introduced her to the rebbe.
 Afterwards, she joined the community as a repentant baalat tshuva, "one who has returned," until a person from her past approached her and she let him into the Diamond Center to steal diamonds worth about $750,000 and kill Yaakov.

 Shortly after, Emily saves the rebbe's daughter Leah from being scammed by brothers Anthony and Christopher Baldessari, who claim to be Yaakov's killers.
 Emily instructs her second partner Levine to call for backup and arrests the Baldessaris, but the Baldessaris manage to escape.
 In the ensuing chase, Levine is injured, while Emily fatally shoots the Baldessaris.
 Before succumbing to his wounds, Anthony admits to Emily that he and Christopher were not responsible for Yaakov's death.

-Having solved the case such as Mara now an accessory to murder, Emily rejects Nick's proposal, secretly romances Ariel to overcome her personal problems, and returns to the rebbe's home with him, but finds that Mara has taken Leah hostage.
-After Emily attempts to negotiate, Mara knocks her out, and Ariel kills Mara with Emily's revolver, avenging Yaakov.
+Having solved the case and with Mara now an accessory to murder, Emily rejects Nick's proposal, secretly romances Ariel to overcome her personal problems and returns to the rebbe's home with him but finds that Mara has taken Leah hostage.
+After Emily attempts to negotiate, Mara knocks her out and Ariel kills Mara with Emily's revolver, avenging Yaakov.
 Ariel comments that sometimes an evil deed has a partially good result.
 Emily is hospitalized for an examination, while the rebbe and his family bid her farewell.
-Ariel and his basherte Shayna Singer get married, in which a reformed Emily watches from a distance.
+Ariel and Shayna get married, in which a reformed Emily watches from a distance.
 Eventually, she returns to work and catches up with an also reformed Levine, who is on leave and invites her on a two-week trip to Aruba.
 However, she declines and awaits her bashert.